Geoogolla/enterprise-docs/docs/administrator-guide/authentication/single-sign-on/oauth-2.0/onelogin.md

 <tr>
 <td>Email</td>
-<td>This must be the email of an admin account of OneLogin website.</td>
+<td>This must be the email of an admin account on the OneLogin website.</td>
 </tr>

 </table>